On the Indication from Pioneer 10/11 Data of an Anomalous Acceleration

 The times of propagation permit only the evaluation of galaxies in terms of the retarded positions and velocities.
 As we look further and further out into space, we see galaxies that are presumably younger and younger, the furthest naturally being those in the remotest past.
 The linear increase in recessional velocities with distances can therefore be put in the form of a linear decrease in relative velocities with times up to the time of observation.
 The relation between velocities and times up to the time of observation manifests the direction of acceleration against the recession.
 The general recession in deep space of distant galaxies must be slowing down at a uniform rate.

-That the general recession of distant galaxies has been decelerating seems to be of gravitational character occuring on a scale of the universe, in which the value $cH$ is identified with the gravitational field of the universe as observed in the solar system.
+It would be of gravitational character occurring on a scale of the universe that the general recession of distant galaxies has been decelerating.
+From this perspective the value $cH$ is identified with the gravitational field of the universe as observed in the solar system.
 This assumption seems tenable, seeing that the spherically symmetric distribution of matter produces a constant acceleration inside the distribution.
-But when we identify $cH$ as the gravitational field of the universe, we come to the ultimate interpretation of Slipher's red shifts as a ``universal'' gravitational effect.
+But when we identify $cH$ as the gravitational field of the universe, we conceive the ultimate interpretation of Slipher's red shifts as a ``universal'' gravitational effect.
 This is because the red shifts can then be understood in terms of a ``universal'' gravitational potential $cHr$.
 In fact, the red shift effect is an effect of only the relative distances between sources and observation point.
 From the redshift-distance relation one can only infer that distant galaxies are in free fall; their states of motion remain unaccounted for.
 In principle, there is no objection to identifying the red shifts ultimately as gravitational red shifts caused by the gravitational field of the universe.
 In appreciating cosmological relevance of red shifts a change in the orientation of our thought is desirable.